compiler-research/compiler-research.github.io/_pages/blogs/GSoC22_J_Zhang_P_Chaudhari_Experience.md

 auto r4 = printf("bar() = %d\n", bar()); // This fails before my patch.
 Note this is not supported in Windows yet.
 ```
 5. We fixed some issues in lambda usage in Clang-Repl.

+## Conclusion

+During this summer, I not only improved my technical skills but also enhanced my ability to work with others and
+appreciate the charm of open source.
+I would like to thank all the people who helped me, especially my mentor Vassil,
+who is not only an experienced programmer but also a respected life teacher.
+I'm also pretty happy working with my
+partner Purva, who made a great effort when preparing our LLVM Dev lightning talk this year.

+In the future, I'll continue my journey into the world of open source, and bring the code and love to all!